npm-flickr/flickr-photoset-info/README.md

 ## Why?

-The Flickr API's [photosets.getPhotos](https://www.flickr.com/services/api/flickr.photosets.getPhotos.html) endpoint returns an array of photo metadata, but not enough.
+The Flickr API's [photosets.getPhotos](https://www.flickr.com/services/api/flickr.photosets.getPhotos.html) endpoint returns an array of photo metadata, but that metadata is lacking.
 The response doesn't include the actual URLs to the photos.
-This package simplifies the process of getting all metadata for every photo in a set.
+This package simplifies the process of getting all metadata by asynchronously fetching metadata for every photo in the set.

 ## Programmatic Usage